Manikanta80/Manikanta80/README.md

 - **Schooling • Sri Shirdi Sai Vidya Niketan (Jan 2007 - Jan 2018)**
   - Grade: 95%
   - Successfully fulfilled the requirements of the Board of Secondary Education.

-## Projects

-### QR Based Asset Management System (Aug 2023 - Present)

-- Designed and coded a user-friendly mobile application that allows users to easily scan QR codes on assets for instant access to asset details, location, and maintenance history.

-### Personal Portfolio (Jan 2023 - Feb 2023)

-- Developed and maintained a personal portfolio website to showcase my projects and skills.
-Used HTML, CSS, and JavaScript to build and customize the website according to my personal branding.

-### Used Cars Price Prediction (Jul 2022 - Sep 2022)

-- At Vintern, created a machine learning model to predict used car prices accurately.

----

-Feel free to add more details, customize the banner image URL, or make any other modifications to suit your preferences.
-This README provides a starting point for your GitHub profile.
-Good luck with your GitHub journey!